squidfunk/mkdocs-material/docs/getting-started.md

 ??? question "How to add plugins to the Docker image?"

-    Material for MkDocs bundles useful and common plugins while trying not to blow up the size of the official image.
-If the plugin you want to use is not included, create a new `Dockerfile` and extend the official Docker image with your custom installation routine:
+    Material for MkDocs only bundles selected plugins in order to keep the size of the official image small.
+If the plugin you want to use is not included, create a new `Dockerfile` and extend the official Docker image:

     ``` Dockerfile
     FROM squidfunk/mkdocs-material